syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/How-to.md

 ## Loading SfPopupLayout in GridTappedEvent of SfDataGrid

-Sfpopuplayout allows you to open popup in the grid tapped event of SfDataGrid
+SfPopupLayout allows you to open popup in the grid tapped event of SfDataGrid

 Refer the below code example to show the popup in Grid tapped event.